 Is there one change or shift you could make right away?

 Putting it All Together

 If you’ve made it this far, you’ve taken in a lot of information about how to create an ideal morning routine.
-And you’ll get more when you take the morning routine quiz and discover your morning challenge type.

-But keep in mind that gradual change is more lasting.
+Keep in mind that gradual change is more lasting.
 And creating an ideal morning routine is not about the shoulds, it’s about empowering yourself to create the best morning experience you can have.